ArcSalazar/Review_feedback_api/README.md

 This project was developed using AI-assisted tools:
 - ChatGPT for project planning and base architecture
-- JetBrains AI with Claude 3.5 Sonnet for coding and documentation assistance
+- JetBrains AI with Claude 3.5 Sonnet for coding and documentation assistance (around 30% improvement speed)
+- JetBrains AI with Claude 3.5 Sonnet for plantUML diagram
+- Claude Sonnet for the Readme.md
+-

 ## 📄 License